reyraff19/csci111/README.md

-This is for labs with Professor Chi Tse "Ricky"
+This is for labs with Professor Chi Tse